Daemon (computing): Unix-like systems

 If the process is started by a super-server daemon, such as inetd, launchd, or systemd, the super-server daemon will perform those functions for the process, except for old-style daemons not converted to run under systemd and specified as Type=forking and "multi-threaded" datagram servers under inetd.

 MS-DOS

-In the Microsoft DOS environment, daemon-like programs were implemented as terminate-and-stay-resident programs (TSR).
+In MS-DOS, daemon-like functionality was implemented as a terminate-and-stay-resident program (TSR).